usnistgov/tem_analysis/README.md

   duplicate images, singleton images, and any images which have differing R, G, and B channels.

-* In the list of icons at the upper left, click on the eye icon.
+* Under the "File Menu", select "Read Images for Viewing".
   This brings up a file dialog box.
 Select the "subset" folder.
 You should see the first of the subsetted image sequence.
 You can use the controls below the image display to run through the image sequence, and you can use the -